moscmh/shark/README.md

 # Shark Attacks Analysis
 The dataset is provided by [Mysar Ahmad Bhat](https://www.kaggle.com/datasets/mysarahmadbhat/shark-attacks).
+Most features are categorical in text format.
+It contains records from all over the world.

-1. Exploratory Data Analysis
+The current objective is to visualise the data related to shark attacks in Australia.

 ## Data Cleaning
 * Unspecified month were removed.